Monday, 7 January 2013

 'You look like a rapist,' Claire told me upon catching a glimpse of my passport at the check-in desk.

 'Do you have anything in your shoes?' the frowny security man demanded to know.
 His suspicions were not unfounded, as both of my shoes had feet in them.
 It later emerged he meant the walking boots I'd shoved at last minute into my hand-luggage, and I had absent-mindedly put a bottle of pepper sauce inside the left one.
 I smiled sadly as the first of many liquids was confiscated from me.
-And yes, I'm well aware of the much-published rules restricting the carrying of liquids, so have no excuse other than stupidity and blind, hopeful faith in Trinidadian security personnel.
+They also found all my knives.
+And yes, I'm well aware of the much-publicised rules restricting the carrying of liquids (and knives), so I have no excuse other than forgetfulness and blind, hopeful faith in Trinidadian security personnel.

 We landed on the balmy isle of Saint Lucia and were immediately swept under the wing of Lorraine, the lady who owned the guest house we'd be staying in for two weeks.
 She truly was an amazing host, ensuring that every morning for breakfast we were provided with freshly brewed coffee, mangoes, crusty bread and a selection of jams.
 We ate in her garden, swinging in her hammock and surrounded by her dogs.
 She also gave us rides to a variety of attractions, including the Moule-à-Chique lighthouse, Laborie Bay, and anywhere else she thought we might like.
 It transpired that we liked pretty much anything she took us to, so she widened her horizons and took us to the Caribbean's only 'drive-in volcano'.